influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

-Kapacitor authorization and authentication involves three components of the enterprise TICK stack: InfluxDB Enterprise Meta nodes, Enterprise Kapacitor and, to aid in the creation of users and roles, Chronograf and its InfluxDB Admin console.
+Kapacitor authorization and authentication involves three components of the enterprise TICK stack: InfluxDB Enterprise meta nodes, Enterprise Kapacitor and, to aid in the creation of users and roles, Chronograf and its InfluxDB Admin console.

-InfluxDB Meta nodes provide the API for the user and permission store.
-This API makes available standard operations such as Creating, Retrieving, Updating and Deleting users and roles.
+InfluxDB meta nodes provide the API for the user and permission store.
+This API makes available standard operations such as creating, retrieving, updating and deleting users and roles.
 When retrieving users, it becomes the TICK authentication service for other TICK components, returning a JSON document describing the user, if the user exists, to the requesting component.
 To save time and calls, components, such as Kapacitor, can cache user documents in their